Lambley, Nottinghamshire

 Lambley is an English village and civil parish near Nottingham, England, hardly touched by urbanisation, as it lies in a green belt.
 The population recorded in the 2011 census was 1,247, marginally falling to 1,231 at the 2021 census.
 Its proximity to Nottingham (7 mi) has tended to raise the price of local properties.

 Governance and environment

 Lambley comes under the Lambley Parish Council Gedling Borough Council and Nottinghamshire County Council for local government purposes.

 Lambley Dumbles are secluded places noted for their geology and ancient woodland rich in flowers and ferns.
 They are accessed along three marked village trails.

 Wicketwood Hill was a wood in medieval times south of Lambley village, then a hamlet on the downhill part of Spring Lane.
 Newer maps show it as a wider residential area west of Wood Farm.

-Heritage

 Toponymy

 The name Lambley contains the Old English words lamb and lēah meaning a forest, wood, glade, clearing, and later pasture.
 The name means "lamb's meadow".